389ds/389ds.github.io/docs/389ds/design/audit-log-entry-attrs-design.md

 Overview
 --------

-Add a new config settings for the audit/auditfail log that will display specific, or all, attributes from the entry being modified
+Add a new config settings for the audit log that will display specific, or all, attributes from the entry being modified

 Use Cases
 ---------